dustydust/prodgen/readme.md

 ```
-$ (venv) python run.py --input_path out.png --output_path "outputs/run" --prompt "bag on the top of roof, sunny day, sunset and palms background"
+$ (venv) python run.py --input_path out.png --output_filename "outputs/run" --prompt "bag on the top of roof, sunny day, sunset and palms background"
 ```
-Default output dir is `outputs/run`, if there just a dir, result image will be with mask `DDMMYYYY-HHMMSS.png`
+Default output dir is `outputs/run`.
+If `output_filename` not set it will be with mask `DDMMYYYY-HHMMSS.png`

 ### Parameters to control

 `input_path` - Input image to process

-`output_path` - Directory/path to file to save processed image
+`output_filename` - Directory/path to file to save processed image

-`output_path` - Prompt to be generated
+`prompt` - Prompt to be generated

 `more_details` - LoRA to control generated details